 Over time, jumpNet's VPN servers became bottleknecks regarding bandwidth.
-Currently, the best VPN servers in jumpNet offers 20MBit/s upstream, which is okay but not sufficient for large file transfers like backups.
+Currently, the best VPN server in jumpNet offers 20MBit/s upstream, which is okay but not sufficient for large file transfers like backups.
 In this article, I describe how to build a L2TP/IPSec VPN server with OSPF rotuing capability.

 jumpNet is fine - no question.
 But it's small and some how I got used to it.
 There is little new to discover (maybe I'm going to realize a point-to-point radio link this summer, but that's another story) and so I decided to follow up an old plan: Connecting the jumpNet to dn42.